bgoonz/BGOONZ_BLOG_2.0/docs/content/cheat-sheets/golang.md

 Methods and Interfaces
 ----------------------

 Go doesn’t have classes.
-But you can implement methods, interfaces and almost everything contained in OOP, but in what gophers call “Go Way”
+But you can implement methods, interfaces and almost everything contained in OOP, but in what gophers call "Go Way”

     type Dog struct {
         Name string